 Equity – In short, equity means fairness.
 This is especially true when it comes to processes and procedures at work.
 Promoting equity at work, allows everyone to be treated fairly and have the same opportunities to be their best selves at work.

 Inclusion – Creating environments so that everyone feels welcomed, supported, valued and respected.
-Creating environments where everyone embraces differences and respect through words and actions.
+Creating environments where everyone embraces differences and respects them through words and actions.

-Unfortunately, many organisations are still getting this stuck on managing their DE&I.
+Unfortunately, many organisations are still getting stuck on managing their DE&I.